- News + Events

 - Apply Now

 The Russ College marketing communications toolkit includes tools and templates to help you communicate how we create for good, quickly and easily.
 Clicking the hyperlinks below will prompt a download of the selected tool.
-If you need help, or if you want to share feedback so we can improve these tools and stay on top of what you need, contact the Office of External Relations.
+If you need help, or if you want to share feedback so we can improve these tools and stay on top of what you need, contact the Office of Communications.

 To help start the conversation about who we are, we developed an optional back side for the Ohio University business card.
 Both faculty/staff and students can request to use it.
 For faculty/staff cards, contact Printing and Graphic Services.
 For student cards, check out these Russ College details.